mylius/Zen-Findbar/README.md

 ![Image of Zen Findbar](./zen_findbar.png "Zen Findbar")

-A minimal floating findbar floating in the top right for the zen-browser.
+A minimal findbar with clickaway behavior floating in the top right for the zen-browser.